ttych/lego_cynefin/contents/introduction.md

   * by group of 4 to 6
   * 4 games to explores 4 domains
      * 10 minutes (MAX)
      * \+ 1 minutes of debriefing per group
      * \+ 5 minutes of debriefing together
-2. Review of Cynefin Framework
+2. Cynefin Framework
-3. Cynefin and "Agility"
+3. Cynefin & Agility